Grarak/NXCord/README.md

 ## Installation and usage
 Download the latest build from [Releases](https://github.com/Grarak/NXCord/releases).
 Extract it to the root of your sdcard you use for your switch.
 You do need to reboot your system, otherwise the sysmodule won't start running.
-After rebooting you can open NXCord in homebrew menu and you will see a login screen, if you it's you first time using it.
+After rebooting you can open NXCord in homebrew menu and you will see a login screen, if it's your first time using it.

 ### Using a bot
 Since selfbotting is not allowed, I'd recommend you to use a bot.
 If you don't know how to do it, just follow these